carpentries-incubator/geospatial-python/setup.md

     ```

    _Please note that this step may take several minutes to complete.
-If it takes more than a few minutes, see below for another method._
+If it takes more than a few minutes, see below for other options._

    In this command, the `-n` argument specifies the environment name, the `-c` argument specifies the Conda channel
    where the libraries are hosted, and the `-y` argument spares the need for confirmation.
 The following arguments are
    the names of the libraries we are going to use.
 As you can see, geospatial analysis requires many libraries!
    Luckily, package managers like `conda` facilitate the process of installing and managing them.

-   **If the above method does not work please try with one of the two other methods provided below:**
+   **If the above method does not work please try with one of the two methods provided below:**

     > ## Alternative Method 1: Faster Environment Install With One Extra Step
     > If you see a spinning `/` for more than a few minutes, you may want to try the following to speed up the environment installation.